libasoles/witchcraft-potions/README.md

 npm run test
 ```

+## Algorithm explained

+Though it should explain itself, I'll comment the algorithm in a few words.

+I'm using recursion to consume the potions.
+The base cases are:

+- When there's no potions left, the algorithm returns an empty array (an empty list of attacks)
+- When there's only one potion left.
+In that case, the algorithm returns a list with a single potion attack.

+The algorithm evaluates two possible approaches:

+- attack using all available potions
+- attack separating the potions in groups (recursively)

+It only returns the best of those two approaches.
+And it returns numbers, not messages.
+Because presentation is not the algorithm's concern.

+As the algorithm use recursive, the list of attacks piles up.
+The total is calculated in place, during iterations.
+Maybe it could have been calculated afterwards, but it was useful to compare the two approaches.

+Finally, I'm not testing the algorithm itself directly.
+Instead I'm testing the component that consumes it and renders the results, so I can test the whole thing with messages being rendered on screen (the presentational aspect).

 ## About the code

 I'm using `Next.js` because it's one of the main framework that React documentation recommends.
 But I'm not actually using many of the features that Next.js provides because this is an small project.
 I could have used Vite as well.